 The Pomeranian was originally bred as a large sled dog in the 16th century, but was reduced in size through breeding sometime in the 19th century.
-Perhaps this is why the Pomeranian often has a personality that resembles one of a large dog.
+Perhaps this is why the breed often has a personality that resembles one of a large dog.
 A member of the toy group, the Pomeranian remains a popular companion dog today.

-The Pomeranian is most commonly seen red, black, sable, brown, blue, orange, cream, or any combination of these.
+Most commonly seen red, black, sable, brown, blue, orange, cream, or any combination of these.

 The Pomeranian's outer coat is dense, coarse and straight, especially around its neck.
 Its undercoat, meanwhile, is thick and much softer.

 The Pomeranian is intelligent and amorous towards its human family.
 In fact, it enjoys spending as much time in a lap as possible.
 The breed is the perfect companion to a single owner.

 The Pomeranian can be a stubborn; it does not like to share toys or food with other dogs or children.
 It also will bark, growl and snap at strangers or children.
 In fact, Pomeranians are generally not considered a good pet for families with kids; that is, unless the Pomeranian was socialized with them at a young age.

 IDEAL LIVING CONDITIONS

 The Pomeranian fares well in the city or country.